 Default clause: This clause should detail what happens if the loan is never paid back—specifically, what penalties the lender can levy against the borrower.
 For a vehicle, the penalty would likely be repossession, while a piece of real estate would likely lead to foreclosure.

 Repayment schedule: On what date is the sum of the debt to be paid in full?
-If the debt is being paid off in instalments, this clause should clearly detail how much the payments are and how frequently they’re due.
+If the debt is being paid off in installments, this clause should clearly detail how much the payments are and how frequently they’re due.
 This clause should ideally let both parties know what happens after a late payment.
 Are there fees for late payment, are there a certain number of late payments that can be forgiven, etc.

 Interest rate: This clause would be necessary for any promissory note that describes a debt to be paid with interest.
 Ask yourself the following questions when both parties are working out the loan (and the note): What is the percentage of interest?
 When is the interest compounded?
 A borrower needs to pay special attention to this clause.